embobo/cocos2d-x-Deconstruction/README.md

 ## Introduction

 This code deconstruction was written for the purpose of learning how game engines are architected.
 'Cocos2d-x' and 'Cocos' will be used interchangeably to refer to the game engine.
 Cocos is an extensive code base with hundreds of thousands of lines of code.
-Therefore, we will review the capabilities and overall architecture of the engine, followed by in depth analyses of three main components: the game loop and core classes, graphics, and rendering.
+Therefore, we will review the capabilities and overall architecture of the engine, followed by in depth analyses of five main components: the game loop, game objects, physics, graphics, and rendering.

 ## Table of Contents